Diane Wiese Goyette

 Claire Moorer grew up at Pacific Repertory Theatre and is thrilled to be teaching online while living in Brooklyn.
 She graduated in 2019 from Northeastern University in Boston with her degree in Theatre Performance.
 Claire has always loved performing and has acted in more than fifty plays and musicals, most recently seen as Jo March in Little Women the Musical at The Western Stage and as Belle in Beauty and the Beast at PacRep.
 Currently, she works as the Summer Intensive Assistant at American Ballet Theatre in New York and is also pursuing a career as a Teaching Artist.
 She has previously taught for and developed classes with SoDA, worked at a K-8 public school in Brookline, MA and taught a summer musical theatre camp for Greater Boston Stage Company in Stoneham, MA.
 Claire also was a substitute teacher for two years!
 She is very excited to share her love of acting with children of all ages and help young performers connect and grow during this period of virtual learning!

-ACTOR, SINGER, INSTRUCTOR
+ACTOR, DIRECTOR, FIGHT CHOREOGRAPHER, INSTRUCTOR

 Gracie received her BA in Theater and English from UC Berkeley (in May 2020, awarded the Mask & Dagger Prize for Extraordinary Contributions to Theater, Dance, & Performance) and studied Shakespeare at the American Conservatory Theater in San Francisco (Summer Intensive, 2019).
 She has experience performing in dozens of productions (including Hamlet as Ophelia and Madagascar the Musical as Alex), as well as choreographing and assistant directing.
 At Berkeley, she led a dance team for The Movement Org. and choreographed for BareTroupe (the premiere student run theater org).
 She also has previous experience teaching Musical Theater Dance classes for children.
 As a youngster, she took many SoDA classes and also travelled with SoDA to NYC and Ashland Oregon's Shakespeare Festival on their fabulous educational trips.
-She is so excited to be home in Carmel teaching Shakespeare and Musical Theater Dance.